 Many people will benefit from the career advice in my books, including:

 - Pre-law Students / Other Undergraduates

 - Law Firm Managers

-The books also serve as valuable resources for men at the beginning of their legal careers.
+No, the Best Friends at the Bar books are not just for women lawyers.
+They also serve as valuable resources for men at the beginning of their legal careers.
 Men will benefit from historical information about the legal profession and from discussions about achieving work-life balance, and they will gain important insight into the issues facing their colleagues and women lawyers they will marry, supervise in the future and be supervised by in the future.

-The chapter in the first book about economic effects on the legal profession is a “must read” for all young lawyers, men and women alike.
+The chapter in Best Friends at the Bar: What Women Need to Know about a Career in the Law addressing the economics of law practice is a “must read” for all young lawyers, men and women alike.
 More importantly, career advice, including how to make good choices and avoid the pitfalls of practice, will resonate with men as well.

 The Best Friends at the Bar books will:

 - Help young lawyers plan satisfying and successful careers;